Wāhine & Wapiti

 Victoria Sheridan & Deanna Gerlach—Photography

 Process: Project purpose, plan and execution.
 Communications plan via social media, group forums and email.
 Selection process of submissions.
 Organise group gear.
 Secure sponsorship.
-Reporting back to committee.
+Guide teams.
+Report back to committee.